Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ## **MorphologicalGradient**

-type of morphological operation that modifies the shape and size of objects in an image by subtracting the eroded image from the dilated image and to find the outline of an object
+Type of morphological operation that modifies the shape and size of objects in an image by subtracting the eroded image from the dilated image and to find the outline of an object

 ### MorphologicalGradient(BORDER CONSTANT)